eggsu/Music-Player/README.md

 -Modifying the UI and functionalities to make it my own & to learn about swift UI

 Changes made from initial youtube tutorial:
--UI
+* UI
--Added a previous song button
+* Added a previous song button